clopez/revolt/README.md

 ### GNOME Runtime

-Revolt uses the GNOME Flatpak runtime.
+Slavolt uses the GNOME Flatpak runtime.
 Depending on the version of Flatpak installed on your system, you may need to install it manually.
-You can check whether the runtime is missing by trying to run Revolt in a terminal:
+You can check whether the runtime is missing by trying to run Slavolt in a terminal:

 ```
-% flatpak run org.perezdecastro.Revolt
+% flatpak run org.perezdecastro.Slavolt
 error: runtime/org.gnome.Platform/x86_64/3.22 not installed
 %
 ```